wutdequack/tp/docs/UserGuide.md

 * The `USERNAME` only can contain characters or numbers.
 * The `LOCATION` can be in a natural language format.
 * The `DATE` only can contain 8 numbers, in the format DDMMYYYY.
 * The `TIME` only can contain 4 numbers, in the format hhmm.
+24h time format.
 * The `PURPOSE` can be in a natural language format.
 Take note that this argument is optional, and is defaulted to `general checkup` if unassigned.